Michael-F-Bryan/rust-ffi-guide/src/callbacks/index.md

 The solution is to update our previous reporting method to accept a `void *data` pointer which will then be passed to the progress callback on every iteration.

+To see how it's done in the other direction, let's write a C program that calls into a Rust library.
 On the Rust side, this doesn't look too different from our previous example.

 ```rust
 // stateful.rs